Rookiestyle/AdvancedAutoType/README.md

 As you can see, ALternateAutoType ensures that only entries having an alternative sequence defined are shown.

 ## Auto-Type password only
-Although KeePass now offers this as onemore hotkey out of the box, I decided to keep it a part of this plugin.\
+Although KeePass now offers this as one more hotkey out of the box, I decided to keep it a part of this plugin.\
 Alternate Auto-Type will let you chose between two options:
 - AutoType the password
 - Auto-Type password foloowed by [ENTER] to automatically submit the login form

+## Quick add window titles to Auto-Type sequences
+Alternate Auto-Type offers a shortcut to add window titles to entries' Auto-Type sequences.

+Select the entry/entries and pick the window title from the context menu.
+Press [Shift] to directly edit the added sequence.

 # Translations
 Alternate Auto-Type is provided with English language built-in and allow usage of translation files.